milesfrain/purescript-book/text/chapter10.md

 lebab --replace output/ --transform arrow,arrow-return
 ```

+Todo include this with note about Babel

  ## Exercises

  1. (Medium) Write a wrapper for the `confirm` method on the JavaScript `Window` object, and add your foreign function to the `Effect.Alert` module.
  1. (Medium) Write a wrapper for the `removeItem` method on the `localStorage` object, and add your foreign function to the `Effect.Storage` module.

+## Simple JSON

+This should be a short and sweet section on adding feature to Address Book.

+Todo - Rewrite next sections as Advanced JSON, or something.

 ## Working With Untyped Data

 In this section, we will see how we can use the `Foreign` library to turn untyped data into typed data, with the correct runtime representation for its type.

-The code for this chapter demonstrates how a record can be serialized to JSON and stored in / retrieved from local storage.
+The code for this chapter demonstrates how a record can be serialized to JSON and then stored in and retrieved from local storage.

 The `Main` module defines a type for the saved form data: